 Following x-rays show above features

-Following x-ray very well shows deformity of legs and thickening of cortices on the concave side.
+Following x-ray very well shows the deformity of legs and thickening of cortices on the concave side.

 Transverse trabeculations reappear, and cortices resume their density and definition.
 Bending deformities with continued growth often disappear or subside to a great degree.